ddhp/cssinjs/README.md

 - app scale is relatively small: vanilla css
 - hate naming convention: css-module(css-loader)
 - comprehensive capability with some drawbacks: emotion / styled-components / react material-ui

+## A different approach
+~~originally designed to be global namespaced~~
+lit-element: custom element embracing ShadyCss, which is already scoped.

+## Thank you
+Q & A

 ## Use it with modern render libraries
 React for example,